ARTERIES

 Busker, USA

-Heera Alaya: William, for how long have you been a musician?
+Heera Alaya: William, how long have you been a musician?

 William: I have been playing the saxophone for four years.